 However, you will need some sort of formal qualification as it is heavily regulated by the finance and banking industry.

 How well do you know your city?
 As travel is starting to find its feet again and more people are wanting to explore new cities, this could pay out quite well, especially if you’re in a tourist hotspot.

 To be a great tour guide, you not only need to know the best places to eat but also be into the history and culture of your city.
 If you can find hidden gems that not many travel agencies know about and you can provide extra value to your guests, they may be more inclined to give you a tip to add to your income.

 40. Part Time Remote Work.

 While not revolutionary, finding some part-time work in a skill or qualification you already have could be a way to boost your income.
-Sites like FlexJobs, and Upwork have such a wide range of online positions.
-Jobs starting from a basic freelancer and going to an entry-level executive at a major firm.
+Sites like FlexJobs, and Upwork have a wide range of online positions.
+Jobs start from a basic freelancer and go to an entry-level executive at a major firm.